 109 On May 24, 2003, a Verizon tariff filing to comply with WAC 480-120-540 became effective and reduced its terminating access charges to the level of Verizon's interconnection access charges.
-The filing puts the terminating access charges at the current terminating rate levels for purposes of this proceeding, and we need explore this issue no further.
+The filing puts the terminating access charges at the level required by rule and satisfies Commission Staff's concerns about rate level on this element.
+We have rejected AT&T's proposed rate levels, we accept the current terminating rate levels for purposes of this proceeding, and we need explore this issue no further.